 If you make this recipe, please leave a ⭐⭐⭐⭐⭐ rating.
 It’s much appreciated!

 - 1 medium cauliflower head - cut into florets (about 4 cups)

 - ¼ cup nutritional yeast

-- ¼ tsp. white pepper (you can use black pepper as well)
+- ¼ teaspoon white pepper - or black pepper

-- Sauté the onions and garlic.
-Heat a small skillet over medium heat and add the onions.
+- Heat a small skillet or pan over medium heat and add the onions.
 Stir the onions consistently until they are soft and translucent, not brown.
 Add the garlic at the end and stir it for 30 seconds.

-- Add plant milk.
-Add 1 cup of plant milk, then continue blending.
+- Add 2 cups of plant milk, then continue blending.
 Add another cup or more until the sauce is smooth, creamy, and has a consistency you like.

 - Adjust the flavor.
 Taste the sauce and add salt, more pepper, or lemon juice if desired.

 - This recipe makes 4-5 cups of sauce, depending on the amount of cauliflower and milk added.